 The deadline for fellowship applications is December 1, 2022.
 Successful applicants will be notified by e-mail in early February.
 The fellowship term is September 1 through August 31, but can be adjusted with permission from the Foundation.
 If a recipient receives another fellowship or grant, he/she must report it to the Foundation.
 The Foundation may adjust the amount of the fellowship award accordingly.

-Post-doctoral Fellowship: Three fellowships ($55,000 each) will be awarded annually to a distinguished young scholar who has received his/her doctoral degree within the previous five years.
+Post-doctoral Fellowship: Two or three fellowships ($60,000 each) will be awarded annually to a distinguished young scholar who has received his/her doctoral degree within the previous five years.
 Applicants should include an invitation letter from their host institution; the host institution cannot be changed without permission from the Foundation.
 Applicants are encouraged to select different institutions from their alma mater or previously related ones as their hosts.

 Dissertation Fellowship: Three or four fellowships (up to $25,000 each) will be awarded annually to Ph.D. candidates who intend to finish their dissertations within a year or two.
 Applicants should include two (fairly complete, not rough) draft chapters with their application.

 Traveling/Research Grant: Several grants (up to $2,500 each) will be awarded annually to scholars who are traveling for short-term research projects (less than a month).
 All applications must include the description of the research purpose and the detailed outline of budget (travel, accommodation and library fees, if applicable).
 Travel must be made between July 1, 2023 and June 30, 2024.
 If a recipient receives another grant, he/she must report it to the foundation.
 Deadline for submission: December 1, 2022.